Stephen Moshier, Ph.D.

 - American Association of Petroleum Geologists: Member

-- American Scientific Affiliation: Fellow
+- American Scientific Affiliation: Fellow and past Executive Council President

-- Affiliation of Christian Geologists: Past President
+- Affiliation of Christian Geologists: Member and past President

 - Geological Society of America: Member